devapurva/poll-widget/README.md

     npm run build
     ```

-2. Copy the contents of the dist directory to your web server.
+2. Copy the contents of the build directory to your web server.

 3. Include the following script in your HTML page:
     ```bash